-How To Rebuild Collagen: 5 Things That Are Proven To Work!June 8, 2018
+How To Restore Collagen: 5 Things That Are Proven To Work!June 8, 2020

 As we age, our skin produces 1% less collagen each year.
-This happens because there is less blood flow to the skin and because, as the cells in our connective tissues age, they become less efficient at generating the peptides and synthesising the amino acids that make collagen.
+This happens because there is less blood flow to the skin and because the cells in our connective tissues become less efficient at generating the peptides and amino acids that make collagen.
 Without sufficient collagen production, our skin can start to wrinkle and sag.

-The good news is that there are ways to rebuild collagen and hinder the rate at which collagen is lost to preserve a youthful, uplifted appearance in your skin.
+The good news is that there are ways to restore collagen in your skin and hinder the rate at which collagen is lost to preserve a youthful, uplifted appearance in your skin.

 A nutritional diet is essential for building collagen and keeping skin healthy.
 Vitamin C, specifically, helps your body absorb nutrients and helps with cell synthesis.
 Vitamin A also helps your skin renew and rebuild, so make sure you’re getting enough of both.

 Eat plenty of citrus fruits, carrots and leafy greens.
 If you take a supplement, be cautious with Vitamin A because it’s not water-soluble, so too much of it can be detrimental.

 The link between healthy eating and clear skin has been well known for a long time, but you have to do more than just eating vitamin-rich foods.
 When you ingest nutrients, your body sends them to where you need them most, and that may not always be your skin.

 The good news is that your skin can absorb the vitamins it needs when they’re applied topically.
 Vitamin C is essential for healthy cell function and Vitamin A has been found to stimulate collagen-producing cells (known as fibroblasts) when applied to skin.
 We love RejuvAus [S1] ABC Antioxidant Serum because it has vitamin A, vitamin C and soothing vitamin B formulated safely in one serum.